cesar-douady/open-lmake/doc/src/backends.md

 For jobs that have already run, last successful execution time is used.
 When this information is not available, i.e. when the job has never run successfully, a moving average of the execution times of the jobs sharing the same rule is used as a best guess.

-The backend also provides the current [ETA](eta.html) of the final targets to allow the backends from different repository to take the best collective decision.
+The backend also provides the current [ETA](eta.html) of the final targets to allow the backends from different repo to take the best collective decision.

 In addition to dedicated resources, all backends manage the following 3 resources: